Joe-Kerr/VueContextMenu/readme.md

 Notice:

 - "specific_id" links the context menu and the opening directive.
-- "context" in v-contextmenu is passed as object property to "mnu" in v-slot.
+- "context" in v-contextmenu is passed as object property to "menuProps" in v-slot.
-- The identifier in v-slot:default="mnu" (i.e. "mnu") can be named anything you like.
+- The identifier in v-slot:default="menuProps" (i.e. "menuProps") can be named anything you like.
 - The directive modifier is optional and defaults to ".right".